The Habsburg Splendor of ViennaBy Rick Steves

 In Vienna's Hofburg Palace, ground zero of the Habsburg Empire, I'm particularly entertained by its butterfly house, a tropical wonderland on the Danube.
 In this community of royal butterflies, the trays serving up rotting slices of banana are the tavern.
-Fluttery slackers lick the fermented banana juice as it beads, and then just hang out there in a stupor…or fly in anything but a straight line.
+Fluttery slackers lick the fermented banana juice as it beads, and then just hang out there in a stupor…or fly in giddy loop-de-loops.

-Today's Hofburg Palace is furnished as it was in the 19th century from the age of Maria's great-great-grandson, Emperor Franz Josef.
-He ruled for 68 years and was the embodiment of the Habsburg Empire in its final decades.
+Exploring the Hofburg is a treat.
+It's furnished as it was in the 19th century, during the reign of Maria Theresa's great-great-grandson, Emperor Franz Josef, who ruled for 68 years — nearly to the end of the empire.

-The emperor nurtured an image of being spartan and a very hard worker.
+Franz Josef nurtured an image of being spartan and a very hard worker.
 His no-frills iron bed and portable washstand are on display.
+(Still, it took a personal staff of 14 to make him feel properly cared for: three valets, two doormen, six manservants, and three chambermaids.)
 While he had a typical emperor's share of mistresses, his dresser was always well-stocked with portraits of his wife, the Empress Elisabeth ("Sisi").

-Elisabeth, Franz Josef's mysterious, narcissistic, and beautiful wife, is in vogue these days.
-The palace tells of her fairy-tale existence — her escapes, dieting mania, and chocolate bills.
-Sisi's hard-earned tiny waist was 21 inches around at age 50...after giving birth to four children.
-Her main goals in life seem to have been preserving her beautiful empress image, maintaining her Barbie Doll figure, and tending to her long, flowing hair.
-Peeking into her bathroom, you'll see the finest tub of its day resting on the first linoleum floor in Vienna...installed in 1888.
+Elisabeth, Franz Josef's mysterious, narcissistic, and beautiful wife, lived luxuriously in this palace — and a museum here is dedicated to her life story.
+It tells of her fairy-tale existence — her escapes, dieting mania, chocolate bills, and love of poetry.
+Her main goal in life seems to have been preserving her public image as a beauty.
+Peeking into her bathroom, you'll see the finest copper tub of its day resting on the first linoleum floor in Vienna, installed in 1880.
 Sisi has been compared to Princess Diana because of her beauty, bittersweet life, and tragic death — assassinated by an Italian anarchist in 1898.
-When you visit Vienna, it's easy to get caught up in the growing legend of Empress Elizabeth.
+When you visit Vienna, it's easy to get caught up in the alluring legend of Empress Elizabeth.

-The Habsburgs ruled as Holy Roman Emperors, and they had some fancy jewels to prove it.
-In the Hofburg Palace's treasury, visitors reflect on the glitter of 20 rooms filled with precious paraphernalia, designed to help keep one royal family ruling a good part of Europe.
-A 500-year-old unicorn horn (or perhaps the tusk of a narwhal) was considered incredibly powerful in the Middle Ages.
-It was understood to confer the Habsburg emperor, a "divine" monarch, the grace of God — something rulers still seek today.
+The Habsburgs ruled as Holy Roman Emperors, and they had the fancy jewels to prove it.
+In the Hofburg's treasury, visitors reflect on the glitter of 21 rooms filled with precious paraphernalia, designed to help keep one royal family ruling a good part of Europe.
+A 500-year-old unicorn horn (or perhaps the tusk of a narwhal) was considered to have magical healing powers bestowed from on high.
+It was understood to confer the Holy Roman Emperor, a "divine" monarch, the grace of God — something rulers still seek today.

 While it's fun to chase down all these royal body parts, remember that the real legacy of the Habsburgs is the magnificence of their city.
 Stepping outside, I squint up and appreciate the brilliant, ornate skyline of Vienna.